Commission talks how the city moves money from enterprise departments - NewsBreak

 Commission talks how the city moves money from enterprise departments

-Augusta, Ga The topic for discussion had some commissioners scratching their heads.
+AUGUSTA, Ga.
+(WJBF) — One particular topic up for discussion Tuesday had some commissioners scratching their heads.

-“Will continue to we get these answers whether it calls for more justification for an audit and what have you this is serious business here,” said Commissioner Alvin Mason.
+“We’ll continue to we get these answers, whether it calls for more justification for an audit and what have you, this is serious business here,” said Commissioner Alvin Mason.

-Finance officials say this practice dates to at least 1999 and was approved by the commission and after this presentation some were not ready to pull the plug.
+Finance officials say this practice dates to at least 1999, and was approved by the commission.
+After a presentation, some were not ready to pull the plug.

 “We need to talk to the Finance Director a little bit I think before we jump the gun, we need to make sure we know what we’re talking about,” said Mayor Pro-Tem Bobby Williams.